ShadowWhisperer/GameStuff/README.md

+Goals
-Goal: Artwork that does not contain copyright logos, trake marks, ESRB (Unless part of the template) Some posters are not 100% clean.
+ - Artwork that does not contain copyright logos, trake marks, ESRB (Unless part of the template) *Some posters are not 100% clean.
+ - High Resolution
+ - Cases uses the same template

 Software I Use
 - Photoshop